-The entire surface of Vorsia Companion is covered with forests and jungles, making the atmosphere rich in oxygen and relatively humid for an oxygen based planetoid.
+The entire surface of Vorsia Companion was once covered with forests and jungles, making the atmosphere rich in oxygen and relatively humid for an oxygen-based planetoid.
 All of the cities on the moon have been built with comfort and practicality in mind, without destroying the moon's vibrant environment.
 As a result, no space was wasted with superfluous buildings and obsolete infrastructure that has served its purpose has been recycled and rebuilt into something new.
-Architecture on the moon has no particular influence and only a small amount of structures were designed to be artistically pleasing, as practicality is favoured over visual appeal.
-Art in all of its forms is welcomed hobby for Vorsians, although not widely accepted as a duty, which contrasts with Countess Delcroix who is known for her design skills throughout the galaxy.
+Architecture on the moon has no particular influence and only a small amount of structures were designed to be artistically pleasing, as practicality is favored over visual appeal.
+Art in all of its forms is a welcomed hobby for Vorsians, although not widely accepted as a duty, which contrasts with Countess Delcroix who is known for her design skills throughout the galaxy.

-The capital of Vorsia Companion is Bloodthrone city, located in the moon's southern hemisphere.
+The capital of Vorsia Companion is Bloodthrone, located in the moon's southern hemisphere.
 The most dominant structure in the city is the Bloodthrone palace, the seat of power for the Sovereign Countess and the Council of Three.
 It has been rebuilt a number of times throughout history, but its appearance changed the most when Countess Delcroix took control.
 Large portions were taken down and built into tall golden towers with countless windows.
 The front of the palace resembles a cathedral, but in keeping with Vorsian traditions the remainder of the palace functions more like a fortress, so it can protect the monarch.
-The rest of the city contains entertainment centres for its citizens, luxurious skyscrapers and streets filled with statues.
+The rest of the city contains entertainment centers for its citizens, luxurious skyscrapers and streets filled with statues.
 It also houses the largest hospital on the moon.
 Another important city is the oldest city, Sharrad.
-This is where the military control centre and training academy are located, but more importantly it is also the location of the Ivory Tower, the oldest temple and centre of religion on the moon.
+This is where the military control center and training academy are located, but more importantly, it is also the location of the Ivory Tower, the oldest temple and the center of religion on the moon.
 As not the entire city serves the military and the Church, there is also a civilian district that offers similar levels of luxury as the capital.